 Autumn break in Estonia

-Where can you find the very best autumn scenery?
-In nature.
-Estonia's ancient wetlands and forests are stunning in autumn and many of the top hiking trails that pass through them have observation towers for taking in beautiful views of the surrounding landscape.
-Any of these popular day trips from Tallinn will give you the chance to breathe in the crisp, fresh air of autumn, disconnect from your daily routine, and recharge in nature.
-True nature lovers should visit a bog at sunrise — the sun coming through the morning mist is an otherworldly experience.
+Estonia's ancient wetlands and primeval forests are stunning in autumn.
+Many of the top hiking trails that pass through them have observation towers for taking in beautiful views of the surrounding landscape.
+A day trip from Tallinn will give you the chance to breathe in the crisp, fresh air of autumn, disconnect from your daily routine, and recharge in nature.
+True nature lovers should visit a bog at sunrise for an otherworldly experience.

 Looking for a SPAtacular autumn experience?

 Spa holidays are a year-round favorite in Estonia, but when the weather starts getting colder, the siren call of the sauna gets louder.
-You'll find quality spas around the country; go for a day or treat yourself to a weekend stay!
+You'll find quality spas around the country; go for a day or treat yourself to a weekend stay.

 Terevis Paradiis SPA-hotel in Pärnu